-Have you ever looked at your to-do list and had no idea where to even start?
-On top of your main projects, you have meetings to attend, an endless stream of emails to answer, and a schedule to juggle (and that’s not even accounting for your personal life!).
+Have you ever looked at your to-do list and had no idea where to start?
+On top of your main projects, you have meetings, emails, and a schedule to juggle (and that’s not even accounting for your personal life).

 The answer might just lie in the past.